 Solas Nua's Program Staff

-Rex Daugherty, Artistic Director, Theater
+Rex Daugherty, Artistic Director, Theatre

 Daugherty, a native of Oklahoma City, has been a company member with Solas Nua since 2008.
 He has worked with many theaters in the D.C.
 Metro area, including The Kennedy Center for the Performing Arts, The Shakespeare Theatre Company, The Warner Theatre, Signature Theatre, Round House Theatre, Folger Theatre, No Rules Theatre Company, 1st Stage, Adventure Theatre, Imagination Stage, Rorschach Theatre, Arts on the Horizon, Charter Theatre, Source Festival, Capital Fringe, WSC Avant Bard, Forum Theatre, and Constellation Theatre Company.